 Blast damages Crimea bridge, key supply route in Russia's war in Ukraine

-Blast damages Crimea bridge, key supply route in Russia's war in Ukraineget the free app

-A truck bomb Saturday damaged a section of a bridge linking Russia-annexed Crimea with Russia, Russian officials said, damaging a key supply route for Moscow's faltering war effort in southern Ukraine.
+An explosion caused the partial collapse of a bridge linking the Crimean Peninsula with Russia on Saturday, damaging a key supply artery for the Kremlin's faltering war effort in southern Ukraine.
+Russian authorities said a truck bomb caused the blast and that three people were killed.

 Images on social media Saturday showed the Kerch Bridge, which has train and automobile sections, in flames.
 The railway bridge was ablaze and a section of the parallel road bridge collapsed into the sea.